 Most homeowners have a gradual slope to their yard.
 It may be an eyesore to you, but you can transform it into something truly magical and beautiful.
-Rock gardens are becoming increasingly popular and will turn that unsightly place into something very visually striking and eye catching.
-You will want to combine a number of things including plants, boulders and even steps to create a great look.
-Follow these steps to have a very successful in turning this part of your landscape into one of your favorite parts.
+Rock gardens are becoming increasingly popular and will turn that unsightly place into something very visually striking and eye-catching.
+You will want to combine several things, including plants, boulders, and even steps, to create a great look.
+Follow these steps to successfully turn this part of your landscape into one of your favorite parts.
 Using stones that are different lengths will give the area a more naturalized look.
 Make sure they have a flat and smooth surface and that they are firmly placed.
 You will also want to leave some pockets to plants flowers and plants in between.
-Also using riprap or large chunks of rock, will help the soil stay in place.
-Erosion can be a problem on a slope and rocks will help maintain the composition of the soil.
+Also, using riprap or large chunks of rock will help the soil stay in place.
+Erosion can be a problem on a slope, and rocks will help maintain the composition of the soil.
 The steeper the incline is, the closer you will want to place the rocks.
-Make sure to leave some spaces for planting flowers and plants to soften the area just a little bit.
+Ensure to leave some spaces for planting flowers and plants to soften the area just a little bit.
 Boulders can also add an effect.
-Just make sure to not get ones that are too big or too small.
+Just make sure not to get ones that are too big or too small.
 The size will depend on the area that you are working with.
-Add them to your yard for color and texture to the area.
-For some great color and texture thing about adding some flowering perennials such as lavender or salvia.
-These will do wonders in making the area very colorful as well as giving it some depth and texture.
+Add them to your yard for color and texture to the area, for some great color and texture, and add some flowering perennials such as lavender or salvia.
+These will do wonders in making the area very colorful and giving it some depth and texture.
 Adding some small trees and shrubs is also a great idea.
-Some great ones to choose from are dwarf hemlocks or a dwarf cypress.
+Some great ones to choose from are dwarf hemlocks or dwarf cypress.
 Another great choice is the Japanese Maple.
-For some shrubs look at Japanese Holly and dwarf junipers.
-Additionally, add some small, but colorful perennials so that you will not have to keep planting them each year.
-Try Moonbeam, thyme and primroses.
+For some shrubs, look at Japanese Holly and dwarf junipers.
+Additionally, add some small but colorful perennials not to have to keep planting them each year.
+Try Moonbeam, thyme, and primroses.